invisible-college/statebus/readme.md

 Your `to_save` handler will receive the requested new state `obj` as a parameter, and must either call `save.abort(obj)` to ignore the request, or `save.fire(obj)` (after making any desired changes to `obj`) to broadcast it.
+It doesn't matter if the `to_save` handler *itself* fires the change, but the save will remain pending until *something* does.

 This lets you control:
 - Which changes to state are allowed